wttw/abnf/README.md

 # Augmented BNF for Syntax Specifications: ABNF

+*Local fork.* Do not use, check upstream instead.

 Internet technical specifications often need to define a formal syntax and are free to employ whatever notation their authors deem useful.
 Over the years, a modified version of Backus-Naur Form (BNF), called Augmented BNF (ABNF), has been popular among many Internet specifications.
 It balances compactness and simplicity with reasonable representational power.